top of page

 Nivea Cream score 2.png

-Salomé Voegelin is a writer, researcher, and practitioner, who works from the relational logic of sound to focus on the in-between and the liminal, where different disciplines meet to deal with contemporary issues, and where feminist, decolonial, and postanthropocentric demands can engender different and plural knowledge possibilities.
-She is engaged in the transversal and transdisciplinary potential of the sonic - to listen across disciplines and processes in order to develop a hybridisation of research where music, arts and humanities skills and methodologies can generate a contemporary response to climate, health and social emergencies.
+Salomé Voegelin is a researcher, artist and writer, who works from the relational logic of sound to focus on the in-between and the liminal, where different disciplines meet to deal with contemporary issues, and where feminist, decolonial, and post-anthropocentric demands can engender different and plural knowledge possibilities.
+She is engaged in the transversal and transdisciplinary potential of the sonic - to listen across disciplines and processes in order to develop a hybridisation of research where arts, design and humanities skills and methodologies can generate contemporary questions and understandings of pressing planetary, social as well as political emergencies.

-As an artistic-researcher she focuses on the possibilities of sound and music for knowledge and pedagogy, and is invested in its scope to re-vision the aesthetic to reveal hidden slices of the real.
-She works collaboratively and across disciplines on projects that explore digital and analog environments to make us hear the construction of their ecological, political and social design: e.g. Sonic Topologies ETH Zürich, Switzerland with Magda Drozd 2022, at Translating Ambience with Lisa Hall, Melbourne, Australia 2019, with David Mollin as part of The Manifesto of Rural Futurism, Palermo 2018 and Melbourne 2019.
+As a researcher she focuses on the possibilities of art for knowledge and pedagogy and outreach.
+She is invested in its scope to re-vision the world from the aesthetic and its material practice.
+She works collaboratively and across disciplines on projects that explore digital and analogue environments to make us hear the construction of their ecological, political and social design: e.g. Artistic Research at Tyson with Lawrence Abu Hamdan and Anya Yermakova, Washington University, St Louis, 2024, Sonic Topologies ETH Zürich, Switzerland with Magda Drozd 2022, at Translating Ambience with Lisa Hall, Melbourne, Australia 2019.

-Voegelin's participatory initiatives and curatorial performances bring music and sound making to a collective and practice-based engagement.
-Her blog soundwords is the template for a public listening, performing and writing.
-Most recently it framed the curation of a compilation album, ‘paint your lips while singing your favourite pop song’, launched 2022, with Flaming Pines and an exciting array of international musicians (Siavash Amini, claire rousay, Rie Nakajima, AGF, Arturas Bumšteinas, Rebecca Lennon, Rhodri Davies and KMRU).
+Voegelin's curatorial performances perform the correspondence of art and its reflection.
+And her curatorial practice bring sound and artistic thinking to a collective and practice-based engagement.
+Most recently her tape and text scores framed the curation of two compilation albums: ‘cassette album’ and ‘paint your lips while singing your favourite pop song’, launched 2025 and 2022 respectively, with Flaming Pines and an exciting array of international musicians (e.g. Siavash Amini, claire rousay, Rie Nakajima, Arturas Bumšteinas, KMRU, Hannah Silva, Mariam Rezaei, Samson Young, Cody Yantis).

 Voegelin is a Professor of Sound at the London College of Communication, University of the Arts London, UK.